 Climate change, pollution, resource consumption and habitat destruction are the charges, crimes perpetrated "at a higher rate than in the past 10 million years, and growing exponentially."

-"The health of the ecosystems on which our lives depend are degrading faster than ever," it echoes her Sir Robert Watson, another panel member.
+“The health of the ecosystems on which our lives depend is degrading faster than ever,” it echoes her Sir Robert Watson, another panel member.
 There is hope, yes, but only on condition that action is taken now.

 Guenter Mitlacher, WWF